xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Jan.
+25, 2024
+   * Complete Task 2.6.
+Let me know if you would like to present.
+   * Complete Homework 2 in WileyPLUS.

+ * Jan.
 23, 2024
    * Complete Task 2.2.
 Let me know if you would like to present.
    * Start working on Homework 2 in WileyPLUS.